 It is your responsibility to report the injury to the supervisor on duty the day/time the injury occurs.

-The chair/supervisor must complete the supervisor's accident analysis and prevention report and answer the questions below.
+The chair/supervisor must complete the supervisor's accident analysis and prevention report, including general questions regarding the employee's schedule.

 Both signed and dated forms, along with answers to the supervisor questions, should be sent to Human Resources, Dempsey Hall 328, within 24 hours of the injury.

 If need be, fax the paperwork to (920) 424-2021 before sending originals to Human Resources.
 If it is a work-related death, please contact Human Resources immediately.

 If, due to the injury, the chair/supervisor or employee are unable to complete the forms within 24 hours, immediately contact Jodi to inform her of the details of the injury.